 Ellenwood’s Laws on Negligence in Dog Bite Injuries

-Georgia is a fault state, which means the negligent party in an accident is liable for all damages.
-This applies to dog bite accidents, as well.
+Georgia is a fault state according to the Official Code of Georgia Annotated (OCGA) §51-12-33, which means the negligent party in an accident is liable for all damages.
+This applies to dog bite accidents as well.
 In order to prove the dog owner’s liability, you must demonstrate the following in an injury claim:

 How to Legally Protect Yourself After a Dog Bite in Ellenwood

 Below is what you should do to protect yourself and gather evidence after a dog bite in Ellenwood.

 If your injuries are severe or life-threatening, call 911 for emergency medical attention.
 Serious injuries can worsen quickly, so don’t delay in getting help if you need it.